latextemplates/LNCS/README.md

 - Modern packages such as [microtype], [cleveref], [csquotes], [hyperref], [hypcap], [upquote], [natbib], [booktabs].
 - Ready-to-go configuration for [latexindent].

+## Disabled features

+Following features were not activated for this template.
+You can run the latex-template generator to enable the features.

+Hints on writing an abstract and thesis by Dirk Fahland.

 ## Examples

 - [paper.pdf](https://latextemplates.github.io/LNCS/paper.pdf) - normal paper.